 Takeaway: Give the customer a reason to get the email details.

-The example below shows an offer coupled with the countdown timer which makes sense otherwise the purpose of the timer is lost.
+The exit popup cart below shows an offer coupled with the countdown timer which makes sense otherwise the purpose of the timer is lost.

 You would never want to make the deal when taking instant action within the stipulated time frame shells out the same money as the normal purchase.